Azure/app-service-linux-docs/HowTo/OpenAI/creating_intelligent_apps_net.md

 ---

-For this Blazor web application, weíll be building off the Blazor [template](https://dotnet.microsoft.com/en-us/learn/aspnet/blazor-tutorial/intro) and creating a new razor page that can send and receive requests to an Azure OpenAI OR OpenAI service using Semantic Kernel.
+For this Blazor web application, we‚Äôll be building off the Blazor [template](https://dotnet.microsoft.com/en-us/learn/aspnet/blazor-tutorial/intro) and creating a new razor page that can send and receive requests to an Azure OpenAI OR OpenAI service using Semantic Kernel.

 1. Right click on the **Pages** folder found under the **Components** folder and add a new item named *OpenAI.razor*
 2. Add the following code to the *****OpenAI.razor* file and click **Save**